Firefox: Firefox for Android

-Firefox for mobile, codenamed "Fennec", was first released for Maemo in January 2010 with version 1.0 and for Android in March 2011 with version 4.0.
+Firefox for mobile, code-named "Fennec", was first released for Maemo in January 2010 with version 1.0 and for Android in March 2011 with version 4.0.
 Support for Maemo was discontinued after version 7, released in September 2011.
 Fennec had a user interface optimized for phones and tablets.
 It included the Awesome Bar, tabbed browsing, add-on support, a password manager, location-aware browsing, and the ability to synchronize with the user's other devices with Mozilla Firefox using Firefox Sync.
-It was criticized for being slow, however, in part due to its poor port of Gecko.
 At the end of its existence, it had a market share of 0.5% on Android.

 In August 2020, Mozilla launched a new version of its Firefox for Android app, named Firefox Daylight to the public and codenamed Fenix, after a little over a year of testing.
 It boasted higher speeds with its new GeckoView engine, which is described as being "the only independent web engine browser available on Android".
 It also added Enhanced Tracking Protection 2.0, a feature that blocks many known trackers on the Internet.
 It also added the ability to place the address bar on the bottom, and a new Collections feature.
 However, it was criticized for only having nine Add-ons at launch, and missing certain features.
 In response, Mozilla stated that they will allow more Add-ons with time.